quasarframework/quasar-framework.org/source/guide/introduction-to-quasar.md

  * Many more leading-edge developer tools and techniques

 ### Get up to speed fast
-The top-class starter kit makes it easy for developers to bring an idea to reality in record time.
-The heavy lifting is done for the developer, not by the developer.
-You are free to focus on your features instead and let the boilerplate be done by Quasar.
+The top-class project intitialization feature of the CLI makes getting started very easy for you, as a developer.
+You can get your idea to reality in record time.
+In other words, Quasar does the heavy lifting for you, so you are free to focus on your features and not on boilerplate.

 ### Awesome ever-growing community
 When developers encounter a problem they can’t solve, they can visit the Quasar forum or [Discord chat server](https://discord.gg/5TDhbDg).
 The community is there to help you.